-This item includes: preparing surface on which the precast concrete curb is to be placed so that it is dry and free from all loose and foreign material, and the supply and installation of precast concrete curb including galvanized rebar and steel dowel anchors as per the tender drawings.
-Asphalt is to be pre-drilled prior to installing dowels.
-The precast concrete curb shall be installed so as to present a smooth contiguous alignment and shall be firmly anchored with galvanized steel dowels installed flush to the top of the curb.
-Also included is cutting of curb to adjust lengths.
+This item includes: preparing surface on which the pre-cast concrete curb is to be placed so that it is dry and free from all loose and foreign material and the supply and installation of pre-cast concrete curb including galvanized rebar and steel dowel anchors as per the tender drawings.
+Asphalt shall pre-drilled prior to installing dowels.
+The pre-cast concrete curb shall be installed to present a smooth contiguous alignment and shall be firmly anchored with galvanized steel dowels installed flush to the top of the curb.